KidzPal

 Fun reading activities that build literacy skills, foster a love of books, and make story time an adventure for kids of all ages.

-Ages 2-124 Activities
+Ages 2-128 Activities

 Reading is the foundation of all learning.
 These activities go beyond just reading books — they make literacy interactive, creative, and exciting.
 From read-aloud games and book club ideas to creative writing prompts and storytelling activities, these ideas help children develop vocabulary, comprehension, and a genuine love of reading.
+Studies consistently show that children who are read to for 20 minutes a day hear 1.8 million more words per year than their peers, giving them a massive vocabulary advantage.
+The key is making reading feel like an adventure rather than a chore — and that is exactly what these activities achieve.

 🌟 Why These Activities Matter